MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 the `FrameId` property.
 This property represents the unique identifier of the frame running in this WebView2 or WebView2Frame.

-* We propose extending `CoreWebView2FrameInfo` to include `FrameId` and `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with `FrameID` in `CoreWebView2` and `CoreWebView2Frame`. `ParentFrameInfo` supports to retrive a frame's direct parent, ancestor first level frame and ancestor main frame.
+* We propose extending `CoreWebView2FrameInfo` to include `FrameId`, `FrameKind` and  `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with `FrameID` in `CoreWebView2` and `CoreWebView2Frame`.
+`ParentFrameInfo` supports to retrive a frame's direct parent, ancestor first level frame and ancestor main frame.
 This also can be used to build the architecture of the frame tree with represent by `FrameInfo`.

 # Examples
 C++